chicbass/chicbass.github.io/aem_ex_e.md

 > A client needs to make sure that the changes on a page will look correct when published Which two statements accurately describe the use of Preview Mode for this client?
 (Choose two.)

 1. **Page will refresh when Preview Mode is turned on**
 2. Preview Mode will show parsys borders so the page structure can be easily seen
 3. **Preview Mode will allow the use of links to navigate**
 4. Preview Mode will not refresh the page content

 >58
-> Which AFM feature should an organization use when they want to control all mobile and webproperties from a single platform while maintaining consistency and brand identityacross campaigns and messaging?
+> Which AEM feature should an organization use when they want to control all mobile and webproperties from a single platform while maintaining consistency and brand identityacross campaigns and messaging?

 1. AEM Projects
 2. **Multi-site Management**
 3. Version Control

 >59